Jergar92/Game_Engine/README.md

-		*RPG Texture Color ==> Change texture color also if you put the mouse inside the image you can see it bigger *Select Texture ==> You can change the texture of the component *Component Camera ==> Draw Camera and frustum culling optimization
+		*RPG Texture Color ==> Change texture color also if you put the mouse inside the image you can see it bigger *Select Texture ==> You can change the texture of the component *Component Camera ==> Draw Camera and frustum culling optimization *From the editor you can change the fov the near and far plane *You can see what the frustum is seeing, by pressing Set Render Camera *To activate the culling click on enable culling

 ##Resources
 This Engine implement Resources (Unity like) right now the resources implemented are: